Helen Morgenthau Fox: Biography

-Helen Morgenthau Fox was born in New York City, New York.
-Her father was United States Ambassador to Turkey Henry Morgenthau, Sr., and her brother was Henry Morgenthau, Jr. In 1905, Fox graduated from Vassar College before studying at the New York Botanical Garden (NYBG) She married architect, banker, and landscape artist Mortimer J. Fox in 1906.
+Helen Morgenthau Fox was born in New York City.
+She was Jewish through her patrilineal roots.
+Her father was United States Ambassador to Turkey Henry Morgenthau Sr., and her brother was Henry Morgenthau Jr. In 1905, Fox graduated from Vassar College before studying at the New York Botanical Garden (NYBG) She married architect, banker and landscape artist Mortimer J. Fox in 1906.
 During her adult life, she lived in Bedford, New York on a 20-acre property named High Low Farm.

 Fox wrote a variety of gardening books from 1927 to 1973 and wrote articles for The New York Times.
-In 1949, She translated French naturalist and missionary, Abbe David's journals from his trip to China in 1866 to 1869.
+In 1949, she translated French naturalist and missionary, Abbe David's journals from his trip to China in 1866 to 1869.
 In 1934, Fox helped design and guide the herb garden at The Cloisters in Manhattan.
 She lectured extensively on gardening around the world, speaking for the United States Department of Agriculture and at garden clubs and universities.
 Fox was also featured on radio and television programs.

+She was a member of the advisory council of the New York Botanical Garden, honorary vice president of the New York Horticultural Society, corresponding member of the Royal Horticultural Society, trustee of the Rock Garden Society of America and director emeritus of the American Horticultural Society.
+She had served on the board of the Bellevue Hospital School of Nursing and was active in the adult education program of the Westchester County Home Bureau.

-Fox died in Mount Kisco, New York.
+Fox died at the age of 89. in Mount Kisco, New York.